venomlinux/scratchpkg/README.md

     zipman:      Compress manual (man and info) pages in MAN_DIRS with gzip.
     buildflags:  Enable buildflags (CFLAGS and CXXFLAGS).
     makeflags:   Enable makeflags (MAKEFLAGS).

-This option is set in `/etc/scratchpkg.conf` for global options;

-  `OPTIONS=()`

-For per package, set options in package's spkgbuild;

-  `options=()`

-Add '!' in front of options to disable it, example for disable strip and remove empty directory in package (per package) as follows;

-    `options=(!strip !emptydirs)`

 ## Scratchpkg tools

-Scratchpkg tools is separate into 4 main tools and some extra scripts (may add from time to time)
+Scratchpkg tools is separate into 4 main tools and some extra scripts (may added from time to time).

 ### scratch
 `scratch` is like multi tools.
-Its have many functions like check dependency, dependent, orphan package, duplicate ports, list installed package and etc. run `scratch --help` to see available functions.
+Its have many functions like search packages, check dependency, dependent, orphan package, duplicate ports, list installed package and etc. `scratch` also can build package without `cd` into port directory to build package.
+Run `scratch --help` to see available functions.

     Usage: